opichon/propel-s3object-behavior/README.md

 propel-s3object-behavior
 ========================

-The S3Object behavior allows an object to be stored in AWS S3.
+The S3Object behavior allows an object to maintain an association with a file stored in AWS S3.

 Requirements
 ------------